leewinder/ng2-dynamic-dialog/README.md

   }
 ```

-In the above example, we are creating an instance of 'LogInComponent' which can be seen in [custom-component-dialog/content/login](https://github.com/leewinder/ng2-dynamic-dialog/tree/master/samples/src/dialogs/custom-component-dialog/content/login).
+In the above example, we are creating an instance of 'LogInComponent' which can be seen in [custom-component-dialog/content/login](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/components/dialogs/custom-component-dialog/content/login/login.component.ts).
 Once running, the 'LogInComponent' will then run as any other component.

 ### Transitioning Between Dialogs
 ![](https://cloud.githubusercontent.com/assets/1649415/17707331/d338c5ba-63d7-11e6-80e6-80ac1c87dd47.gif)

-You can use ng2-dynamic-dialog to automatically to transition between different dialogs by changing the content of 'Ng2DynamicDialogContent' once the dialog is already being rendered.
-A simple example of this can be seen in [styled-with-html-dialog.component.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/dialogs/styled-with-html-dialog/styled-with-html-dialog.component.ts).
+You can use ng2-dynamic-dialog to automatically transition between different dialogs by changing the content of 'Ng2DynamicDialogContent' once the dialog is already being rendered.
+A simple example of this can be seen in [styled-with-html-dialog.component.ts](https://github.com/leewinder/ng2-dynamic-dialog/blob/master/samples/src/app/components/dialogs/styled-with-html-dialog/styled-with-html-dialog.component.ts).

 ```TypeScript
   // Shows the default dialog content